 Free appointment scheduling software is a great way to get started if you’re not quite ready to pay for something or if you’re not sure you’ll use it.

-Now, remember, many EMRs and medical practice management systems (of which there are quite a few quality free options) already include medical scheduling as part of their entire suit of functionality.
+Now, remember, many EMRs and medical practice management systems (of which there are quite a few quality free options) already include medical scheduling as part of their entire suite of functionality.

 However, if you want something specifically for appointments, here’s a list of the top free medical scheduling options:

 This popular appointment scheduling tool works on a plethora of different operating systems, and includes native mobile apps for iOS, Android, and Windows 8.
-The free version is ad-supported, and feature-limited, and paid plans start at $9.99 a month.
+The free version offers one staff seat, five services, and unlimited bookings.
+The software is ad-supported, and feature-limited, and paid plans start at $19.99 a month.

 The free option is fairly feature-limited, and doesn’t have recurring bookings, separate staff logins, or unrestricted Google Calendar linking.
 But given that, it does include unlimited bookings, a mobile version, and SMS reminders.